It’s important for you and your baby that you have a well-balanced diet during your pregnancy.

 There are some foods you should avoid eating during pregnancy because they could affect your or your unborn baby’s health.
 The NHS website has further information available.

 Experts still can’t agree on exactly how much alcohol – if any – is completely safe for you to have while you’re pregnant, so the safest approach is not to drink at all while you’re expecting.
 The NHS website has more information on alcohol intake whilst pregnant.

 Eating a healthy, varied diet will help you to get most of the vitamins and minerals you need.
 But when you are pregnant you will need to take a folic acid supplement.
 It’s recommended that you take:

 - 400 micrograms (mcg) of folic acid each day – you should take this from before you are pregnant until you are 12 weeks pregnant

 The Department of Health also advises you to consider taking a vitamin D supplement containing:

 - 10mcg of Vitamin D. Vitamin D regulates the amount of calcium and phosphate in the body, which is needed to keep bones, teeth and muscles healthy.

 Weight gain during pregnancy

-It depends on what you weighed before you became pregnant.
-Most women put on between 10 – 12.5kg (22 – 28lb) over the whole pregnancy.
-If you put on too much weight it can affect your health and increase your blood pressure, but it’s really important that you don’t try to diet.
+Most women can put on between 10 – 12.5kg (22 – 28lb) in weight over the whole pregnancy.
+If you put on too much weight, it can affect your health and increase your blood pressure.
 Eating a healthy varied diet and cutting down on fatty and sugary food and drink may help you to avoid gaining a lot of weight during your pregnancy.
-Find out more about weight gain during pregnancy from NHS Choices.
+Find out more about weight gain during pregnancy on the NHS website.